 [Beaver Creek Village.
 Photo: Steve Alexander] Just to the south of Avon, lies one of Colorado’s most luxurious alpine villages, Beaver Creek It’s nestled on a mountainside at 8,080 feet above sea level.

-Now as bustling tourism spot near Avon, Beaver Creek as a town boasts of charm, character, and history.
+Now as bustling tourism spot near Avon, Beaver Creek as a town boasts of charm, character, and history. it’s most known the Beaver Creek Ski Resort.

 The first few settlers in the town were husband and wife George and Allie Townsend.
 They were looking for the perfect land to call home, and they saw this little brook we now call Beaver Creek.
 Because of the location as well as the possible presences of beavers in the area, the place was later referred to as Beaver Creek and the Townsends were dubbed as the first ever family to reside in town.